 Arabella’s network is effectively a financial service for the professional Left.
 It provides its clients with a massive money stream through which they can quietly pass funding to leftist groups, while erasing any connection between the original donor and the ultimate grant recipient.
 Arabella’s nonprofits also sponsor hundreds of “pop-up” groups, websites made to fool users into believing that they are fully fledged activist nonprofits but in reality are just fronts for the Arabella network.

-The vast Arabella operation has been thoroughly exposed and documented in CRC’s latest report The Shadow over America.
+The vast Arabella operation has been thoroughly exposed and documented in CRC’s latest report The Shadow over America, which updates the April 2019 report that first exposed Arabella Advisors.